glassbones/Sprint-Challenge--JavaScript/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+array.forEach each is basically the same thing as for (let i=array.length; i > 0; i--) with a couple parameters attached and function inside forEach performs a function for each item in the array .map clones your array, perfoms a function ON each item, and then returns that cloned array to you leaving the original as it was.

 2. Explain the difference between a callback and a higher order function.

+Callbacks are functions passed into other functions as arguments.
+Higher-order functions return functions or take in a functions as arguments.

 3. What is closure?

+Closures are functions that make references to something outside of their execution context but inside of lexical scope.

 4. Describe the four rules of the 'this' keyword.

+.this will refrence the window object if its in global scope .this will reference whatever is inside parenthisis with .call(), .bind() .apply() .this will refrence the object being created if its inside a constructor whenever a ".this" has a "." after it and then a function .this is refrencing an object and the function is a method.  this.forEach(

 5. Why do we need super() in an extended class?

+super() gives the extended class access to the parent classes methods and properties

 ### Task 1 - Project Set up